- Online Training

 Physical culture can be traced back to the 11th century where stones were lifted to develop strength and health to adapt to the demands of everyday life.
 This led to strongman events that were held for entertainment purposes.
 The strongest men were usually very bulky with protruding bellies and thick limbs.
 Eugene Sandow is considered the first “bodybuilder” who wanted to promote a healthy lifestyle with extreme muscle size and low percentages of body fat.
 This is where the sport of bodybuilding was born.

-In order to win a bodybuilding competition, athletes are judged on three things:
+In order to win a competition, bodybuilding athletes are judged on three things:

 If bodybuilders want to be successful, their training must elicit the adaptations necessary to win their competition.
 The same strategy must be used for athletic performance.
 The only difference is that the demands are different.
 In the weight room, aspects of bodybuilding and athletic performance can appear similar when they are actually much different.
 I am going to explain the difference in these demands and why it is so important to understand it.